bitrise-io/devcenter/_articles/en/team-management/organizations/setting-up-azure-ad-sso-for-bitrise.md

 This requires:

-* an Azure AD administrator who is logged into Azure AD.
+* An Azure AD administrator who is logged into Azure AD.
-* a Bitrise Organization owner who is logged into his or her Bitrise Organization (with [Org Elite subscription](https://www.bitrise.io/pricing/teams)).
+* A Bitrise Organization owner who is logged into their Bitrise Organization (with [Org Elite subscription](https://www.bitrise.io/pricing/teams)).

 ## Adding Bitrise to Azure AD